 - Describe and apply user experience design principles in the development, design and evaluation of communications solutions and media products.

 - Describe and adhere to the designer’s primary relationships and responsibilities in guiding clients and in working with collaborators and project contributors

 Introduction to Graphic Design

-4 units of CD I and CD II (with a minimum of one unit at each level)
+4 units of Graphic Design I and Graphic Design II (with a minimum of one unit at each level)

 2 Units of Career Lab

 Elective Courses (3 total Units)